 When it comes to delivering your wedding speech, there’s so much more to it than planning what you want to say.
 Who, traditionally, is supposed to speak first?
 Who introduces the best man?
 And who toasts the bridesmaids?

-However, it’s actually becoming more common for the bride and groom to create their own running order to suit their particular situation.
-A bride’s father might be absent, for example, or the bride herself may want to speak.
+However, it’s becoming more common for the bride and groom to create their own running order to suit their own circumstances.
+For example, a bride’s father might be absent, or the bride herself may want to speak.

-So, before you read the traditional running order below, remember that you can rejig it if you want to – this is just a loose guide.
+So, before you read the traditional running order below, remember that you can change it to suit you and your day.

 Like this?
 You'll love…